-ABOUT THE MASTER OF THEOLOGICAL STUDIES
+ABOUT LR'S MASTER OF THEOLOGICAL STUDIES DEGREE PROGRAM

 Our mission at Lutheran Theological Southern Seminary (LTSS) is to teach, form, and nurture women and men for public ministry in a context that is Christ-centered, faithfully Lutheran and ecumenically committed.
 Our focus is on preparing students to succeed in a variety of ministry settings such as youth and family ministry, music ministry, faith formation, chaplaincy, and directors of faith-based non-profit organizations.